Tito Jackson: The Jackson 5

 After first performing in school functions and supermarkets, the brothers began participating in local talent shows when Tito was twelve.
 By then, his younger brother Michael, then seven, had become the official lead singer of the group.
 In 1965, they changed their name from the Jackson Brothers to the Jackson Five, and won several talent shows around the Gary area.
 After winning the Amateur Night competition for the Apollo Theater in August 1967, Joe Jackson began to work part-time at the steel mill to help his sons secure a recording contract.
 The group signed with Steeltown Records in Gary in November of that year.
 In January 1968, the Jackson Five's first single, "Big Boy", was released on the Steeltown label.

-In 1969, The Jackson 5 signed with Motown Records in Detroit, and scored several hit songs, including their number-one singles "I Want You Back", "ABC", "The Love You Save", and "I'll Be There", but despite his talent as a guitar player, Motown refused to allow Jackson to perform guitar on any of the Jackson 5 recording sessions, instead forcing all their guitar parts to be performed by session musicians.
+In July 1968, The Jackson 5 signed with Motown Records in Detroit, and scored several hit songs, including their number-one singles "I Want You Back", "ABC", "The Love You Save", and "I'll Be There", but despite his talent as a guitar player, Motown refused to allow Tito perform guitar on any of the Jackson 5 recording sessions, instead forcing all their guitar parts to be performed by session musicians.
 As a direct result, his guitar work did not make its debut until he and the Jacksons left Motown for CBS Records in 1976.

 He began writing songs with his brothers during this time.
 Tito and Jackie Jackson were the most consistently present members of the Jacksons, with Jermaine, Marlon, Michael, and Randy leaving at different times.
-After the end of the Victory Tour, Jackson performed session work and as a record producer.
+After the end of the Victory Tour, Tito performed session work and as a record producer.
 After releasing 2300 Jackson Street, the Jacksons ceased recording work.
-Jackson was inducted with his brothers into the Rock and Roll Hall of Fame in 1997.
+Tito was inducted with his brothers into the Rock and Roll Hall of Fame in 1997.

-In 2001, Jackson reunited with his brothers on Michael Jackson's 30th anniversary concert special at Madison Square Garden.
+In 2001, Tito reunited with his brothers on Michael's 30th anniversary concert special at Madison Square Garden.